 510 E-Cigarette Kit Types

-510 E-Cigarette with Cartomizers
+510 E-Cigarette Cartomizer510 E-Cigarette with Cartomizers

 Pros: Simplicity and convenience.
 Cartomizers are extremely reliable, offer great vapor production and don’t leak.
 Screw it on and go.

 Cons: Cost and liquid capacity.
 A typical 510 e-cigarette cartomizer holds 1 ml of liquid, or about as much nicotine as a pack of cigarettes.
 You’ll pay about $10 for each pack of five pre-filled cartomizers.
 Although you can refill your own cartomizers if you like, some companies put hard plastic tips on their pre-filled cartomizers to make refilling difficult.
-Halo Cigs is the only company I’ve dealt with that does not make its pre-filled cartomizers difficult to refill.

-510 E-Cigarette with Atomizer and Drip Tip
+510 E-Cigarette Drip Tip510 E-Cigarette with Atomizer and Drip Tip

 Pros: Vapor production and flavor.
 With nothing between you and the heating coil, dripping gives you pure flavor and a great nicotine sensation — something e-cigarette users call “throat hit.”